Supernatural UPMARKET Horror

 "Do I own this guitar, or does this guitar own me?"

+It seemed like the ghost of Robert Johnson had come to pay a visit -- and was winking at me.
 As a lifelong writer and horror aficionado, the creative gears instantly locked into place.
 If a beautiful, standard acoustic guitar could consume my life for a week, what would happen if a brilliant, desperate craftsman built an electric guitar out of cursed timber?
 What if the instrument didn't just demand your time—but your very soul?

 .